Typhoid

 Typhoid fever causes fever, abdominal pain, loss of appetite, constipation or diarrhoea, and can lead to intestinal perforation and meningitis which can be fatal.

-Need an emergency appointment?
+Travelling at short notice?
 Call us for a same day appointment +44 20 7353 5678

-How do we vaccinate against Typhoid?
+How do we vaccinate against typhoid?

 BOOK A TRAVEL CONSULTATION ONLINE